charto/autogypi/README.md

 };
 ```

-Its purpose is to look for modules from the context of others, so modules stored inside others are found.
+Its purpose is to look for modules from the context of other modules, so they can be found inside
+nested `node_modules` directories or other special locations.

 Modules without any `autogypi.json` file get their root directory added to `include_dirs`.
 This is enough to successfully use the `nan` module.
 More heuristics may be added later if needed.